SaurabhMaydeo/VulnerableWebsites/README.md

   - Cross-Site Scripting (XSS) in search boxes
   - Unsanitized user input
   - Direct DOM manipulation
+  -

 ### 2. StudentGradePortal
 An academic portal where students can check their grades, change profile details, and send messages to professors.

 - **Vulnerabilities:**
+- Cross-Site Scripting
-  - Cross-Site Request Forgery (CSRF) in profile update functions
+- Cross-Site Request Forgery
+- SQL Injection
-  - No anti-CSRF tokens in forms
+- Man in the Middle
-  - No referrer or origin checking
+- Broken Authentication

 ## Disclaimer